What Is an Email Client?

 - Poor performance optimization

-Despite being one of the best email clients for Windows 10, Claws Mail is nearly 20 years old (first released in 2001).
+Despite being one of the best email clients for Windows 10 and 11, Claws Mail is nearly 20 years old (first released in 2001).
 Unlike many other email clients that were around back then, Claws Mail remained in active development as an open source project.
 Yes, it's spartan design makes it feel outdated, but nobody can question its functionality and reliability.

 Claws Mail manages messages in the standard MH format for fast access and data security.
 It supports quick responses, themes, RSS feeds, and plugins, some of which are included in the standard Claws Mail package.
 The range of available plugins is truly wide, and you can use them to customize Claws Mail exactly to your preferences.
 For example, there's a plugin that enables the scanning of incoming mail received from a POP, IMAP, or LOCAL account using SpamAssassin, a plugin that enables the viewing of PDF and PostScript attachments, and a plugin that enables mail notification via LEDs on some laptops.